AravindhVishnu/UDP-Data-Logger/README.md

 detection of lost datagrams is also included.
 The logged CSV file can be opened for instance with Excel or Matlab to do the data analysis.

-Tools: Microsoft Visual Studio 2022, .NET Framework 4.8
+Tools: Microsoft Visual Studio 2022, .NET Framework 4.8, Windows Forms

 Note: This program has only been tested on the Windows 10 operating system.